Transipedia/dekupl-run/README.md

 ## Installation and usage

+Either use the Docker container (updated daily, https://hub.docker.com/r/ebio/dekupl/), or:

 1. Clone this repository including submodules : `git clone --recursive https://github.com/Transipedia/dekupl-run.git`
+2. Install dependencies above
-2. Edit the config.json file to add the list of your samples, their conditions and the location their FASTQ file.
+3. Edit the config.json file to add the list of your samples, their conditions and the location their FASTQ file.
 See next section for parameters description.
-3. Run the pipeline with then `snakemake -jNB_THREADS --resources ram=MAX_MEMORY -p` command.
+4. Run the pipeline with then `snakemake -jNB_THREADS --resources ram=MAX_MEMORY -p` command.
 Replace `NB_THREADS` with the number of threads and `MAX_MEMORY` with the maximum memory (in Megabyte) you want DEkupl to allocate.
-4. Once Dekupl-run has been fully executed, DE contigs produced by Dekupl-run (under `DEkupl_results/A_vs_B_kmer_counts/merged-diff-counts.tsv.gz`) can be annotate using [Dekupl-annotation](https://github.com/Transipedia/dekupl-annotation)
+5. Once Dekupl-run has been fully executed, DE contigs produced by Dekupl-run (under `DEkupl_results/A_vs_B_kmer_counts/merged-diff-counts.tsv.gz`) can be annotate using [Dekupl-annotation](https://github.com/Transipedia/dekupl-annotation)